Pardoxa/trade_networks/README.md

 ```

 Adjust the number of threads to whatever many threads make sense for your computer.
-The file config.json contains the parameter for the random disruptions
+The file config.json contains the parameter for the random disruptions:
 ```json
 {
     "enrich_glob": "e*.bincode",